owlbarn/tutorial/book/signal/README.md

 let y3' = Arr.conv1d y3 f3 [|1|]
 ```

+If you are interested to check the result, this vector `y3'` contains the data to plot a smoothed curve.
-The smoothed data is similar to that in [@fig:signal:goog] since the calculation is the same, only with more concise code.
+The smoothed data would be similar to that in [@fig:signal:goog] since the calculation is the same, only with more concise code.

 Also, FFT is a popular implementation method of convolution.
 There has been a lot of research on optimising and comparing its performance with other implementation methods such as Winograd, with practical considerations such as kernel size and implementation details of code, but we will omit these technical discussion for now.

 ## Summary

+This chapter centres around a fundamental idea behind signal processing: the Fourier Transform.
+We started with its definition, and then introduce a crucial idea behind its efficient implementation: the Fast Fourier Transform (FFT).
+Owl provides support to FFT by linking to existing FFTPack library.
+We showed how the FFT functions can be used in Owl, first with some simple examples, and then with three real applications.
+Finally, we discussed filtering in signal process using different techniques, including simple averaging smoothing, gaussian filtering, and FFT-based filtering.
+Here we also explained the relationship between the two most crucial computations in numerical applications: FFT and convolution.
+More about convolution can be find in the Neural Network chapter.

 ## References